 Why is that, you may ask?
 It’s a fair question.

-Why are UX and UI designers behaving more like frenemies than like brothers and sisters with a common goal?
+Why are UX and UI designers and agencies behaving more like frenemies than like brothers and sisters with a common goal?

 The answer is fairly simple, so at Y Media Labs we created the following visual representation to quickly illustrate the main differences between the two.